Marcus Titus: Coaching

 Titus took a year off from swimming to take a position as a swim coach for the USA team at the 2013 Deaflympics.
 Besides swimming, Titus hopes to begin a career in coaching swimmers.
 In 2013, there was a lot of controversy on whether or not Titus should be the head coach for the Deaflympics team.
 Titus was first nominated by Dale Parker, the Director of U.S. Deaf Swimming (USDS), for the job, but was turned down by the USA Deaf Sports Federation because he was still considered an active participant in swimming and therefore could not juggle both jobs.
 While Parker continued to push for Titus saying that U.S. Deaf Swimming’s best candidate to lead the team is Marcus Titus" and arguing that Titus would only be entering in relays while coaching, making him able to take on the responsibilities.
 Still, USA Deaf Sports Federation still searched for a head coach with a "single role."

 Influence in Swimming World

 Other than through his success in swimming, he has also made a positive change for deaf swimmers in races and competitions.
 He has done this through his efforts in contacting the officials about allowing hand signals during races.
-After much work and effort put towards getting hand signals in the rule book, USA swimming finally deems them mandatory.
+After much work and effort put towards getting hand signals in the rule book, US swimming finally deems them mandatory.
 In a sport that is decided by only fractions of a second, this allows deaf swimmers to be able to do their best during competition without as many obstacles.